-In an increasingly information-saturated world where students are able to access any number of resources distilling a staggering number of facts, information, and viewpoints, I believe higher education provides an even more vital opportunity to facilitate active learning rather than passive consumption.
+In an increasingly information-saturated world, I believe higher education provides an even more vital opportunity to facilitate active learning rather than passive consumption.
 This is a tall order and creating a dynamic environment is an ever challenging and evolving task.
 My approach toward teaching centers on my commitment to foster intellectual curiosity and to encourage more critical thinking.
 I continually strive to impart a sense of responsibility in my students—I view them as partners in the learning process rather than simply consumers of course material.
 I have high expectations for students but I appreciate that students enter the classroom with a myriad of background experiences, values, and goals for their own education.
 So, in turn, I maintain dual high expectations of myself as an educator: to make the classroom academically rigorous as well as relevant to their multiple goals, perspectives, and expectations.

 I have gained teaching experience in a variety of settings and have developed courses including an introduction to the field of sociology, research methods, quantitative reasoning, medical sociology, the sociology of science, and social movements.